fREEZING multiple nERVE TUMORS

 They wheeled me back to the room I initially started in, and there sat Dell, waiting for me.
 I was still pretty darn cold, my guess was it was just a side effect from the Cryo.
 Dell kind of pulled my covers up around my neck, nestling me in more than I already was.
 He would gently lower my cranberry juice down to my mouth, so I could easily sip.
 They didn’t keep us for too long after recovery, maybe an hour or so.
 During that time, we did get to see Dr. Prologo before being discharged.
 He said he was able to successfully freeze the Pudendal nerve, and by default, about eight nerve tumors were frozen in the process.
 We were told that it takes about ten days for the tumors to die, and then of course, around six weeks for nerve regeneration.

 Before we knew it, I was getting dressed and on my way out the door.
-While Dell went and got the car, the nurse wheeled me outside to meet him.
+While Dell went and got the car, I waited with the nurse who wheeled me outside to meet him.
 Man did that warm sunshine feel oh so good.

 I wasn’t really prepared for the week that followed